OpenDataology/website/content/en/docs/components/pipelines/overview/caching.md

 2. Follow the [guide to configuring access to Kubernetes clusters][kubectl-access].

-### Disabling caching in your Kubeflow Pipelines deployment:
+### Disabling caching in your OpenDataology Pipelines deployment:

 1. Make sure `mutatingwebhookconfiguration` exists in your cluster: